TweakScale/TweakScale/ANNOUNCE.md

 The only workaround at the moment is to descale these parts before applying the variant and then scaling them again.
 Alternatively, just detach and reattach the misbehaving parts.

-A proper fix is Work in Progress, and is expected to be released on 2.4.4.1.
+A proper fix is Work in Progress, and is expected to be released.
+Soon™. :)

 ### Deprecating Patches